putiw/wpdocs/docs/projects/myphysio.md

 # myPhysio

-myPhysio is a physiotherapy platform with a clinician/admin web app, a patient-facing mobile app, shared packages, and Supabase backend services.
+myPhysio is a physiotherapy platform with a clinician/admin web app, a patient-facing mobile app / PWA, shared packages, and Supabase backend services.

 ## Agent Start Here

 For a contextless AI agent, this page is the starting runbook.
+Read it fully, then read the [Agent Operations Runbook](#agent-operations-runbook) section before making any change.
 Use it together with the local gitignored secret bundle:

 ```text
 /Users/pw1246/Documents/GitHub/wpdocs/secrets/myphysio/